juiyangchang/CarND-Term1-Traffic-Sign/README.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

+I tried three different network structures: GooLeNet-like, VGG16-like, LeNet5-like.
+None of these are the actual network strcture proposed.

+***GoogLeNet-Like***

+The GoogLeNet-Like looks like this the table below.
+It has some similarity with the structure in the [CVPR 2015 GoogLeNet paper](https://www.cs.unc.edu/~wliu/papers/GoogLeNet.pdf), but is by no means as powerful as the GoogLeNet.
+I didn't train a deeper network as I did the training on my laptop.

+The convolutional layer includes convolution, batch normalization and relu activation.
+Batch normalization is known to make the joint distribution of preactivation of different neurons less eclipical, thus helping the progress of gradient descent.
+Batch normalization is also applied to the fully connected layer.
+If not specified, I always use `'SAME'` padding in convolutional and pooling layers.

+The inception module has four paths: 1x1, 3x3, 5x5 and max pooling.
+In the table, # 1x1 indicates the depth of the 1x1 convolution path.  # 3x3 reduce and # 5x5 reduce are the depth of the 1x1 convolution layers applied prior to the 3x3 and 5x5 convolutionaly layers.
+The max pooling path applies 3x3 max pooling with stride 1, followed by a 1x1 convolutional layer (which is called pool proj) in the table.
+The output depth of the inception module is # 1x1 + # 3x3 + # 5x5 + # pool proj

 | Layer    | patch size/stride | Output | # 1x1|  # 3x3 reduce | # 3x3 | # 5x5 reduce | # 5x5 | # pool proj|
 |:-------------:|:-------------:|:-----:|:----:|:----:|:----:|:----:|:----:|:----:|